William Sarel (cricketer)

 William Godfrey Molyneux Sarel (15 December 1875 – 5 April 1950) was an English British Army officer and cricketer.

 Career

 Sarel was born in Dover, and was commissioned in the 3rd (Militia) Battalion of the Queen's (Royal West Surrey Regiment).
 He saw active service with the battalion in the Second Boer War in South Africa 1899–1900.
 While in South Africa he transferred to the regular army as a second-lieutenant in the Northumberland Fusilers on 28 August 1901.
-Following the end of the war in June 1902, Sarel returned to the United Kingdom on the SS Orotava which arrived at Southampton in early September.
+Following the end of the war in June 1902, Sarel stayed with the 2nd battalion of his regiment, and returned to the United Kingdom on the SS Aurania in early January 1903.